sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : German hyphenation patterns for traditional orthography
+Short desc    : German hyphenation patterns for traditional orthography
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The package provides older hyphenation patterns for the German
+Descript     : The package provides older hyphenation patterns for the German
              : language.
 Please note that by default only pdfLaTeX uses these
              : patterns (mainly for backwards compatibility).
 The older
              : packages ghyphen and gnhyph are now bundled together with